 Divestment is the morally correct course for us all, but in fact, there is also much evidence that portfolios without fossil fuels perform as well or better than those with.
 A world without fossil fuels promises many advantages: greater economic, environmental and social stability.

-As South Africans, this global campaign holds particular resonance for us since it was a campaign of global divestment that helped bring an end to the racist apartheid regime that ruled our country until 1994.
+For South Africans, this global campaign holds particular resonance for us since it was a campaign of global divestment that helped bring an end to the racist apartheid regime that ruled our country until 1994.
 This talk by Bob Massie, an expert on divestment, outlines the connections and logic.
 (Here’s a list of institutional, regional and community divestment petitions.)

 Our group has begun amongst those who wrote to the University of Cape Town in November 2013, asking the university to disclose and reduce its fossil fuel investments.
 It is a campaign inspired by the international divestment campaign and the pioneering work of 350.org.
 We work in tandem with 350 Africa.